zuhlke/engineering-posts/lit-tailwind.md

 The source code referenced in this post can be found [on GitHub](https://github.com/r3dDoX/lit-tailwind-integration).

+## The problem with ShadowDOM

+One of the basic promises of web components is the boundary that prevents styles from the outside leaking into the component.
+This is achieved with the introduction of the ShadowDOM, you can read more about it on [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+This way we can write web components that look the exact same way wherever they are used.
+The downside of this is our own global styles will also have no option to "pierce" through the ShadowDOM.

+There is options to allow specific elements in our web components to receive styling from the outside like [::part](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) but this does not work for general styles that should be assignable on every element we want.
+So we need to come up with a way to have tailwind utility classes in each of our components without having to copy them.
+Let's get started!

 ## Setup

 First off we want to have an easy and fast setup.
 We found lit and vite to be a great combination,